IgniteUI/igniteui-docfx/jp/components/grid_row_editing.md

 ```

+> [!NOTE]
-*Note: The grid uses internally a provider [`IgxBaseTransactionService`]({environment:angularApiUrl}/classes/igxbasetransactionservice) that holds pending transactions, until submitted or cancelled.
+> The grid uses internally a provider [`IgxBaseTransactionService`]({environment:angularApiUrl}/classes/igxbasetransactionservice) that holds pending transactions, until submitted or cancelled.

 ## Navigation

-When row is in edit mode, then clicking on a cell from another row will act like the Done button is pressed - submit all the changes of the previous row.
-If the new cell that is gets focus is editable, then the new row also enters edit mode, while if cell is not editable, then only the previous row exits edit mode.
+When a row is in edit mode, then clicking on a cell on another row will act like the Done button is pressed - submit all the changes of the previous row.
+If the new cell that gets focus is editable, then the new row also enters edit mode, while if the cell is not editable, then only the previous row exits edit mode.

 ### Keyboard Navigation

  - `Enter` and `F2` enters row edit mode
- - `Esc` exits row edit mode and doesn't submit any of the cell changes, during the row was in edit mode.
+ - `Esc` exits row edit mode and doesn't submit any of the cell changes, made while the row was in edit mode.
  - `Tab` move focus from one editable cell in the row to the next and from the right-most editable cell to the CANCEL and DONE buttons.
 From the DONE button to the left-most editable cell within the currently edited row.